 The Group Chief Financial Officer was invited to all ARMC meetings to facilitate direct communications and to provide clarification on financial reports.
-Other Board members and designated members of Senior Management may also attend these meetings on the invitation of the ARMC.
-The internal auditors and external auditors are also invited to attend the ARMC meetings to present their audit plan and audit findings respectively, and for the external auditors to assist the ARMC in its review of the unaudited quarterly financial reports and year-end financial statements.
+Other Board members and designated Senior Management representatives were also invited to attend the ARMC meetings.
+The internal auditors and external auditors were also invited to attend the ARMC meetings to present their audit plan and audit findings respectively, and for the external auditors to assist the ARMC in its review of the unaudited quarterly financial reports and year-end financial statements.
 Minutes of each meeting were recorded and tabled for confirmation at the next ARMC meeting and subsequently presented to the Board for notation.